By Marty Graham, Contributor

 “The book says to talk this way, and my kids say it completely differently,” Ramos said.
 “I was no better at talking to my girls after months of classes.”

-Fortunately, his teacher, master instructor Mary Pelanek, who retired from teaching ESL math and science at a Boulder, Colorado High School, made an interesting suggestion: Watch English language soap operas with closed captions and, at the same time, use Google Translate on the smart phone to provide real-time translations.
+Fortunately, his teacher, main instructor Mary Pelanek, who retired from teaching ESL math and science at a Boulder, Colorado High School, made an interesting suggestion: Watch English language soap operas with closed captions and, at the same time, use Google Translate on the smart phone to provide real-time translations.
 When hovering the smartphone camera over the closed-caption text, the app uses an algorithm to convert the written word to Spanish as the conversation unfolds.

 Translations aren’t always dead on and sometimes they’re dead funny, Pelanek warned, but they helped Ramos a great deal and definitely held his interest.